 Although we have personally tried only a few, the following list contains some popular apps and software that are used in flight schools, FBO’s, airlines and cockpits around the world.

-The Best iPad Accessories for Pilots
+The Best iPad Accessories for Pilots in 2022

 To really take advantage of flying with an iPad and get the most out of the aviation apps you use, there exist some extra accessories you can purchase.
 Again, depending on your needs and budget, other options might be more applicable.